jesseduffield/jesseduffield.github.io/_posts/2021-9-13-Gos-Shortcomings-1.md

 You can get around this by writing to a temp variable instead but damn, that's a lot of permutations to keep in mind.

-The reason for this fragile system of order-dependent declarations is that, by design, error values really are just like any other values, and unless you want to name your error variables `err1`, `err2`, `err3`,... (which is itself order dependent), you're subject to the exact same rules that apply to the declarations of other variables.
+The reason for this fragile system of order-dependent declarations is that, by design, error values really are just like any other value, and unless you want to name your error variables `err1`, `err2`, `err3`,... (which is itself order dependent), you're subject to the exact same rules that apply to the declarations of other variables.
 Because it's your job to read and bubble-up these errors, you're charged with solving the Rubik's Cube of declarations.

-You could fix this by permitting variable re-declaration in the same scope, but I'd prefer to not even have to treat errors as variables in the first place.
+As a user you can also go `var err error` at the top of all your functions, but nobody currently does this and it feels like additional boilerplate.
+The language itself could the order-dependence problem by permitting variable re-declaration in the same scope, but I'd prefer to not even have to treat errors as variables in the first place.

 ## Trailing Returns